-Aviation Management Student Follows Flightpath of His Father
+Aviation Management Alum Followed Flightpath of His Father

-Yousf Almoumin ’20, a junior aviation management student, planned on following in his father’s footsteps from an early age.
+Yousf Almoumin, who graduated from Marywood University with a degree in aviation management in 2021, planned to follow in his father’s footsteps from an early age.
 His father, AbdulBasit, oversees aircraft maintenance for Saudia, also known as Saudi Arabian Airlines.
-At age ten, Yousf’s father took him to his workplace, where he saw and toured airplanes, and, at that moment, he knew that’s what he wanted to do.
+At age ten, Almoumin's father took him to his workplace, where he saw and toured airplanes, and, at that moment, he knew that’s what he wanted to do.

-While Yousf graduated from Pittston Area High School, he was raised in Saudi Arabia until he was a teenager.
-Born in Seattle, Washington, he and his family moved to Saudi Arabia when Yousf was just one month old.
-Yousf, his mom, two older brothers, and two younger sisters moved back to the United States when Yousf was 14 years old.
-Yousf jokes that his father has a very extended commute between Saudi Arabia and the U.S.
+While Almoumin graduated from Pittston Area High School, he was raised in Saudi Arabia until he was a teenager.
+Almoumin, his mom, two older brothers, and two younger sisters moved back to the United States when he was 14 years old.
+He jokes that his father has a very extended commute between Saudi Arabia and the U.S.

-“Being a member of the Aviation Club has been the best experience for me,” Yousf said.
+“Being a member of the Aviation Club was a great experience for me,” Almoumin said.
 “Capt.
 Joseph McDonald (Director of Marywood’s Aviation Program) is so impressed by the club’s involvement and the community service that we have done and continue to do.”